 - Sterilize 8 half-pint jars and lids.
 Keep them in the hot water until needed.

 - Cut the orange and lemon into quarters; remove seeds.
-Cut the orange and lemon quarters crosswise into very thin slices.
+Cut the orange and lemon quarters crosswise into thin slices.
 In a medium saucepan, combine orange and lemon slices and water.
 Cover and simmer the orange and lemon mixture over low heat for 20 minutes.

 - Bring a large pot of water to a boil.